kailichou/beautifulsoup_51job_project/README.md

 # Project: Data Analyst Job Market in China
-## Scraped data from a Chinese recruitment website over 2 month period
+## Scraped data from a Chinese recruitment website

 ### Objective